 This was years after using the round, puck shape that many consumers grew fond of.

-I’m not sure why iRobot made the change, it could perhaps be consumer feedback or competition but the change is a welcome one as it makes it more efficient.
+I’m not sure why iRobot made the change, perhaps it could be consumer feedback or competition but the change is a welcome sight as it makes it more efficient.

 Interface and Controls

-The change in design also has a trickle effect on the interface.
+The change in design also has a trickle-down effect on the interface.

-iRobot moved the S9’s clean button from the center down to the upper right portion of the robot but still retains the three-button design.
+iRobot moved the S9’s clean button from the center to the upper right portion of the robot but still retains the three-button design.

-There are three buttons – clean, home and spot.
+These three buttons include – clean, home and spot.
 The other features are accessible through the iRobot home app.

 The round gold disk at the middle is actually the slot for the dust cup.

-A quick look under the Roomba S9 reveals a drastic change – the much wider cleaning path.
+A quick look under the Roomba S9 reveals a drastic change that starts with the wider extractors.

 The extractors span almost the width of the robot but it does not quite reach the edges.

-Unlike the older Roomba robots that have the brush roll at the middle, the S9 has it up front.
+Unlike the older Roomba robots that have the brush roll in the middle, the S9 has it upfront.

-It still retains the rubber counter-rotating brushes that are excellent in both surface dirt and deep cleaning.
+It still retains the rubber counter-rotating brushes that excel in cleaning surface and embedded dirt.